Religious persecution

 Religious persecution is the systematic oppression of an individual or a group of individuals as a response to their religious beliefs or affiliations or their lack thereof.
 The tendency of societies or groups within societies to alienate or repress different subcultures is a recurrent theme in human history.
-Moreover, because a person's religion frequently determines his or her sense of morality, worldview, self-image, attitudes towards others, and overall personal identity to a significant extent, religious differences can be significant cultural, personal, and social factors.
+Because a person's religion frequently determines his or her sense of morality, worldview, self-image, attitudes towards others, and overall personal identity to a significant extent, religious differences can be significant cultural, personal, and social factors.

 Religious persecution may be triggered by religious or antireligious stances (when members of a dominant group denigrate religions other than their own or religion itself where the irreligious are the dominant group) or it may be triggered by the state when it views a particular religious group as a threat to its interests or security.
 At a societal level, the dehumanization of a particular religious group may readily lead to acts of violence or other forms of persecution.
 Religious persecution may be the result of societal and/or governmental regulation.
 Governmental regulation refers to the laws which the government imposes in order to regulate a religion, and societal regulation is discrimination against citizens because they adhere to one or more religions.
 In many countries, religious persecution has resulted in so much violence that it is considered a human rights problem.